Welcome to NewRomeSucks.com!

 Why should photo enforcement be abolished?

 2. Traffic violations are monetized.
 Photo enforcement vendors are for-profit corporations, all from out-of-state and some from offshore.
 Some are publically traded, and they all require violations to occur in large numbers forever to survive.
 They have no interest in correcting underlying engineering issues that often exist at intersections.
-Redflex's Annual Report includes the phrase "recurring revenue" four times.
+Redflex's Annual Report includes the phrase "revenue generation" three times.

 3. Photo enforcement vendors have questionable ethics.
 When municipalities outsource their traffic enforcement, big money is involved.
 This can breed an atmosphere for corruption.
 In Chicago for example, its vendor Redflex (who also serves the Columbus and Toledo installations), was FIRED last year after a $2 million bribery scandal erupted.
+She has since pled guilty to bribery in federal court.
 For more information, see this excellent Chicago Tribune series.

 Follow the money.
 In Ohio, Redflex has contributed about $136,000 to "Safe Ohio Roads", which is a fake "grass roots" organization to promote laws favorable to photo enforcement activities.